Foxconn announces U.S. manufacturing plant in Wisconsin

-(Reuters) - Taiwanese electronics manufacturer Foxconn on Wednesday announced plans to build a $10 billion LCD display panel screen plant in Wisconsin, a deal President Donald Trump asserted would not have happened without his efforts.
+REUTERS - Taiwanese electronics manufacturer Foxconn on Wednesday announced plans to build a $10 billion LCD display panel screen plant in Wisconsin, a deal President Donald Trump asserted would not have happened without his efforts.

 The company said it plans to invest $10 billion over four years to build a 20-million square foot plant that could eventually employ up to 13,000.